daffwwz/python-online-retail-analysis/README.md

 ![Top 10 Customers by Transactions](./images/top_10_customers_transactions.png)
 **Insights:**
 1. **Customer prioritization:** Focus customer service efforts on high-value or frequent buyers to strengthen loyalty.
-2. **Targeted promotions:** Offer personalized discounts, gifts, or exclusive offers to top customers to encourage repeat purchases.
+2. **Targeted promotions:** Offer personalized discounts, gifts, or exclusive offers to top customers to encourage repeat purchases (can be used for lists top 15% customers to create personalized discount).
 3. **Loyalty programs:** Design reward programs based on transaction frequency or value, ensuring the most engaged customers are recognized.
 4. **Behavior understanding:** Study the purchasing patterns of top customers to inform product recommendations or marketing strategies.
-5. **Retention strategies:** Identify top customers at risk of churn and proactively engage them.
+5. **Retention strategies:** Identify top customers at risk of churn and proactively engage them (can be used for personalized time-series customers buying frequency).

 **Conclusion:**
 Analyzing the top customers by transactions provides actionable insights for enhancing customer experience, increasing retention, and maximizing revenue from the most valuable segment of your customer base.